 Criminal Background Check

-Health care providers in contact with patients, especially those with compromised immune systems, are at risk for contracting and transmitting infectious diseases.
-All candidates must maintain established College of Medicine immunization requirements for their own protection, and the protection of their patients and the populations they serve.
+Health care providers in contact with patients, especially those with compromised immune systems, are at-risk for contracting and transmitting infectious diseases.
+All candidates must maintain established College of Medicine immunization requirements for their own protection and the protection of their patients and the populations that they serve against preventable communicable illness.
+To this end, candidates must present proof of immunizations (an immunization history signed by your personal physician who is not a relative) prior to matriculation in accordance with immunization requirements of the University of Cincinnati College of Medicine or their offer of admission can be withdrawn.

 Technical & Health Standards